 Esmeralda has worked for nonprofits for 12 years serving populations from children to seniors.
 At Head Start, through the Santa Clara Office of Education, she facilitated a team of parenting classes and conducted supervised visits for child custody cases.
 While working at Abode she was a case manager.
 Esmeralda is a graduate of UC Santa Barbara with a degree in Psychology.
 She lives in Belmont where she enjoys trips to the beach for picnics and taking sewing classes at Canada College.
 She is thrilled to be a part of the RTP team where she can dive into our programs and learn everything about construction.

 Georgia graduated from UC Berkeley with a BA in Rhetoric.
 She grew up in the Bay Area and is excited to work with RTP and serve some of the vibrant communities that have shaped her.
 Georgia’s experience includes working for the Stanford Law School assisting with database, website, admin duties and event management; and interning at the Riekes Center Film Barn and Fresh Takes Media Arts Center.
 She is dedicated to serving her community and lives by the motto, “Leave things better than you found them.”
-In her free time, Georgia enjoys going to concerts, making short films, scavenging thrift stores for vinyl records, and traveling.
+In her free time, Georgia enjoys going to concerts, scavenging thrift stores for vinyl records, and traveling.

 Senior Repair Technician